The Experts in CRPS and Chronic Pain

 Chronic pain patients want to be heard and understood.
 Their pain is real, and they need solutions.
 They don’t want to be told not to worry, that they don’t look sick or that it’s all in their head.

-We understands chronic pain.
+At Holistic Centered Treatment, we understands chronic pain.
 Dr. Traci Patterson - lived with type 2 CRPS for 7 years prior to gaining long-term remission.

 Fibromyalgia is a disorder characterized by widespread musculoskeletal pain accompanied by fatigue, sleep, memory and mood issues.
 Researchers believe that fibromyalgia amplifies painful sensations by affecting the way your brain processes pain signals.